suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

     ![An image of the text in the image outlined](media/lab-5(1).png)

-   and search for *Azure AI services*.
+1. Search for *Azure AI services*.
 Select **create** an **Azure AI services** plan.
 You will be taken to a page to create an Azure      AI services resource.
 Configure it with the following settings:
     - **Subscription**: *Your Azure subscription*.
     - **Resource group**: **AI-900-Module-05-<inject key="DeploymentID" enableCopy="false" />**
     - **Region**: Select **<inject key="location" enableCopy="false"/>**